H. Pylori infection

 H. pylori can be contracted from food, water, or utensils.
 It’s more common in countries that lack clean water or good sewage systems.
 You can also pick up the bacteria through contact with the saliva or other body fluids of infected people.

 I have no idea how I was infected with H. pylori, but it was pretty rough.
-For months, I struggled with a burning stomach pain, heartburn, bloating, weight loss, and bloody stools.
+For months, I felt off.
+I struggled with a burning stomach pain, heartburn, bloating, weight loss, and bloody stools.
+Every time I ate, my stomach burned.
+I was popping antacids with every meal and literally looked a few months pregnant after I ate–no matter what I ate.
+My weight dropped lower and lower and at my worst, I was having diarrhea with blood.

 Once I was diagnosed with H. pylori, my doctor immediately prescribed me a triple therapy medication called PrevPac.
 Each day of the triple therapy medication protocol I took eight pills; four in the morning and four in the evening.